 The disability he did suffer from was a lisp (not a stutter, as some believe).
 He was unable to pronounce the letter “S.” He fought to overcome this but never quite succeeded; instead he gradually made it a distinctive part of his oratory, turning a liability to an asset.
 This is certainly something young people should find motivating, but it is inaccurate to suggest that he overcame dyslexia or stuttering.
 His speeches sometimes contained a stutter or two, but this was more intentional than unintentional.

-Q. We are looking into creating a menu in honor of Churchill and were trying to find information on his food preferences.
+Q. We are looking into creating a menu in honour of Churchill and were trying to find information on his food preferences.
 The information on cigars, and spirits on Churchill FAQ page was quite useful.
 Where might one find similar information about food and menus?
-Any help would be much appreciated. --Best regards Jason Clevenger
+Any help would be much appreciated. – Jason Clevenger

 A. Dear Mr. Clevenger,